mattermost/docs/doc/development/index.md

 ## Attempt to catch problematic configurations

-Due to the complexity of these charts and their level of flexibility, there are some overlaps where it is possible to produce a configuration that would behave in an unpredictable manner, or entirely non-functional deployment.
+Due to the complexity of these charts and their level of flexibility, there are some overlaps where it is possible to produce a configuration that would lead to an unpredictable, or entirely non-functional deployment.
 In an effort to prevent known problematic settings combinations, we have implemented template logic designed to detect and warn the user that their configuration will not work

 See the documentation of the [checkConfig template][] for further information on the design, functionality, and how to add new configuration checks.